snyk-partners/snyk-rhpds/README.md

 To import workloads into Snyk, users can select workloads in the Snyk UI, or import them automatically using annotations.
 These options are as described in [Adding Kubernetes workloads for security scanning](https://support.snyk.io/hc/articles/360003947117#UUID-a0526554-0943-3363-6977-7a11f766ede2).

+# Part 1: Deploy an Application to OpenShift using Tekton Pipelines
+TODO: Oliver Write this!
+1. Create Quay secret (oc create secret)
+2. Replace the GitHub Repo in pipeline.yml
+3. Oliver's instructions

-# Part 1: Import the Goof Deployment into Snyk
+# Part 2: Import the Goof Deployment into Snyk

-> You must have joined the *RHPDS Workshop* Snyk Organization to continue.
+> You must have joined the *IBM DDS WORKSHOP* Snyk Organization to continue.

 First, start by importing the Goof Deployment into Snyk so we can review the application's security and configuration scan results.

-1. Sign in to Snyk, then switch to the RHPDS Workshop Organization under the Red Hat Group.
+1. Sign in to Snyk, then switch to the IBM DDC WORKSHOP Organization under the Red Hat Group.

 ![Workshop Organization](./images/workshop-org.png)